Benidorm (British TV series): American adaptation

 Television network FOX has commissioned an American adaptation of the sitcom, named The Big Package.
 The adaptation will be set in a Mexican holiday resort, with the plot revolving around a Bostonian family, similar to the Garvey family, who go on holiday to escape their financial issues.
 The title of the adaptation derives from the three-star resort it is set at, which offers a "big package deal".
 Writers Chris Alberghini and Mike Chessler will be adapting Derren Litten's scripts for the show.
-As of October 2016 the show was slated for a 2017 debut, but by the autumn of 2021 it had yet to air.
+As of October 2016 the show was slated for a 2017 debut, but by June 2024 it had yet to be broadcast.

 Benidorm Live

 In 2017, dates were announced for a major theatre tour of the sitcom's stage adaptation.
-The tour began in Newcastle-upon-Tyne, England at the Theatre Royal on 7 September 2018 Two hundred and thirty-five shows were scheduled to take place in various locations throughout the United Kingdom and Ireland.
+It is written by its creator Derren Litten.
+The tour began in Newcastle-upon-Tyne, England at the Theatre Royal on 7 September 2018.
+Two hundred and thirty-five shows were scheduled to take place in various locations throughout the United Kingdom and Ireland.